YAM at LUNA Fête, New Orleans

 Supporting the visual spectacle was a musical offering from Carl, and a new musical soundscape featuring the voice and poetry of YAM/ youth intern, Elijah Turk with the additional voice of YAM artist Shanti Broom.

-Here you can listen to an excerpt of this new work, featuring music and sound design by Andrew:
+Here you can listen to an excerpt of this work featuring music and sound design by Andrew: